kayraincikli/Traffic-Light-FSM/README.md

 - S2: North-South Red, East-West Green
 - S3: North-South Red, East-West Yellow

 A counter is used to hold each state for a fixed duration.
-The clock frequency is set to 100 Hz and the state duration is set to 5 seconds.
-Based on these values, each state lasts 500 clock cycles.
+In the testbench, a 10 ns clock is generated to keep the simulation practical and fast.
+For this reason, the FSM parameters were scaled for simulation, and the state transitions were observed over a reduced number of clock cycles.
+In the current simulation setup, the full sequence is completed after 400 clock cycles, and the simulation time corresponds to the number of generated testbench clock periods.

+If the parameter inside `traffic_light_fsm` is set to the real clock frequency, such as 100 MHz, then the real 5-second delay for each state can also be simulated.
+However, this would require a much longer simulation time.
+Therefore, the simulation results shown here were obtained using a scaled model with an approximate 1:100000 timing ratio.

 The project includes the main FSM design file, a testbench, and a Questa script for compilation and simulation.

 Files:
 - `traffic_light_fsm.sv`: main FSM design